 - Pages without outgoing links (some studies have found outgoing links to have a positive effect on rankings)

-And this is only the tip of the iceberg—there are plenty of supporting graphs, data visualisations, and other pieces of information in these reports.
+And this is only the tip of the iceberg—there are plenty of supporting graphs, data visualizations, and other pieces of information in these reports.

 Analysing Your Progress/Success